Culinary Academy

 - Cross-contamination awareness + practical guest communication

-- Making dietary plates feel equal — not “the boring option”
+- Making dietary plates feel equal, not the boring option

 Plating & presentation